 Cybsersecurity and Data Protection

-Our attorneys have extensive experience regarding regulation and use of electronic technology in the financials services industry, including SEC, FINRA, Commodity Futures Trading Commission (CFTC), banking, insurance, and state laws and regulations.
+Our attorneys have extensive experience regarding regulation and use of electronic technology in the financial services industry, including SEC, FINRA, Commodity Futures Trading Commission (CFTC), banking, insurance, and state laws and regulations.
 We counsel clients in the financial industry in assessing litigation risks and developing and implementing cybersecurity programs under Reg S-P for broker-dealers, investment advisers, and public and private funds.
 Gibbons attorneys have created Cyber Incident Response Plans and have helped clients identify reasonably foreseeable security risks, as well as design and implement safeguards, staff training, and service provider safeguards to address those risks in the context of potential litigation.
 We have worked with our clients to create identity theft and “red flag” rule programs and have developed data breach response programs, system monitoring practices, consumer notification procedures, and notice guidelines.
 Our attorneys also routinely counsel clients in litigation on cross-border issues regarding current and proposed EU Directives governing privacy and data security.